yochaigal/cairn/resources/monsters/dryad.md

 4 HP, 8 STR, 12 DEX, 14 WIL, knotted arms (d6)

 - Shy, protective tree spirits that manifest as beautiful, green-skinned humanoids.
-- Unable to travel far from the tree they are bound to, and perish themselves if it is destroyed.
+- Unable to travel far from the tree they are bound to.
+They perish if the tree is destroyed.
 - **Befuddle**: Target becomes confused, gradually moving further and further away from the host tree.
 WIL save once per round to break free.